luciangreen/listprologinterpreter/LPI_docs.md

 ,[[[[v,a], 1],[[v,b], "a"]]]).
 ```

-* The following type statement tests any types, number and string types.
+* The following type statement tests any of number and string types.
 ```
 test_types_cases(6,[[n,f],[[v,a]]],
 [